 Store candy in an air-tight container, such as a plastic food container or a plastic bag with a zip seal.
 Label the canister with the date and type of candy inside so you know when you put it in.
 Below are guidelines on how long you can store candy for optimal taste:

-- Chocolate Candy Bars: 10 months to one year
+- Chocolate Candy Bars: 10 months to 1 year

-- Peanut Butter Cups: six months to eight months
+- Peanut Butter Cups: 6 to 8 months

 These times are just broad guidelines to consider.
 If frozen, candy can be safely eaten after that date, but may not taste as good as when you eat it within that time frame.